-The Massachusetts Port Authority Employees' Retirement System (the "Plan" or the "System") is a single employer plan established on July 18, 1978, effective January 1, 1979, by enactment of Chapter 487 (an amendment to Chapter 32) of the General Laws of The Commonwealth of Massachusetts to provide retirement benefits for substantially all employees of the Massachusetts Port Authority (the "Authority"), and incidental benefits for their surviving spouses, beneficiaries and contingent annuitants.
-Prior to this enactment, Authority employees were members of the Commonwealth of Massachusetts Contributory Retirement System and the funding of the pension liability was on a "pay-as-you-go" method.
+The Massachusetts Port Authority Employees' Retirement System (the Plan) is a single employer plan established on July 18, 1978, effective January 1, 1979, by enactment of Chapter 487 (an amendment to Chapter 32) of the General Laws of The Commonwealth of Massachusetts to provide retirement benefits for substantially all employees of the Massachusetts Port Authority (the Authority), and incidental benefits for their surviving spouses, beneficiaries and contingent annuitants.
+Prior to this enactment, Authority employees were members of the Commonwealth of Massachusetts Contributory Retirement System and the funding of the pension liability was on a pay-as-you-go method.
 Pursuant to this enactment, the employees' then present rights and benefits were transferred to the new retirement system.
 The Plan is a contributory defined benefit plan to which the Authority and its employees contribute such amounts as are necessary to provide assets sufficient to meet benefits to be paid to plan participants.
-The Plan is administered by the Massachusetts Port Authority Employees' Retirement System Board (the "Board"), consisting of five members including one ex-officio member, two elected members, one member appointed by the Massachusetts Port Authority and one member appointed by the other four board members.
+The Plan is administered by the Massachusetts Port Authority Employees' Retirement System Board (the Board), consisting of five members including one ex-officio member, two elected members, one member appointed by the Massachusetts Port Authority and one member appointed by the other four board members.

-At January 1, 2022 and 2021, the Plan's membership consisted of:
+At January 1, 2023 and 2022, the Plan's membership consisted of:

-2022 2021
+2023 2022

-Retirees and beneficiaries receiving benefits 976 930
+Retirees and beneficiaries receiving benefits 996 976

-Inactive members entitled to benefits but not yet receiving them 78 70
+Inactive members entitled to benefits but not yet receiving them 83 78

 Current members:

-Active 1,094 1,263
+Active 1,145 1,094

-Inactive 258 168
+Inactive 211 258

-Total Membership 2,406 2,431
+Total Membership 2,435 2,406